How Long Does Nail Polish Take to Dry? 10 Pro Tips

 Hybrid Polish3-5 minutes15-20 minutesCombines gel and regular

-10 Ways to Make Your Nail Polish Dry Faster
+10 Ways to Make Nail Polish Dry Faster

 After testing dozens of methods in our salon, these are the most effective: